7 Quick and Easy Moving Tips for Dog Owners

 Having her new chip and ID in place, and latest pictures on hand in case she gets lost is crucial.
 Also, keep their leashed or crated when unsupervised for the initial few weeks until you’re certain they won’t bolt.

-Check for problems like weak spots in your new fence, dangerous stuff like rat poison in the house or yard, etc. to doggy-proof your new place.
+Check for problems like weak spots in your new fence, dangerous stuff like unknown plants or mushrooms in the yard, etc. to doggy-proof your new place.

 The shift over may be a bit chaotic.
-But usually, the toughest bit when it comes to moving with your dog to a new home comes after.
+But usually, the toughest bit when it comes to moving with your dog to a new home comes after you’ve moved into your new place.

 One nifty trick is to keep the scents familiar too.
 Hold off on washing her and/or your blankets and linens to preserve the scents your puppy is accustomed to from your old house.
 You can also try to introduce a new scent like a particular essential oil a few weeks before moving, and use that same scent in your new home too.